 Be the source of new life by planting a tree!

 Encourage your students to find their inner green thumb by planting trees throughout the community!
-Whether it is within a school or a neighborhood, planting trees can have a variety of aesthetic and technical benefits.
-From providing shade to creating oxygen, trees are essential to our ecosystem and your students’ participation can lead to positive environmental impacts!
+Whether it is within a school or a neighborhood, planting trees can have a variety of aesthetic and environmental benefits.
+From providing shade to producing oxygen, trees are essential to our ecosystem and your students’ participation can lead to positive environmental impacts!

 This toolkit address the following Science and Engineering Practices (SEPs) within the Performance Expectations of NGSS for Grades: K-2 and 3-5